Health Library

 If you or your child is facing any of the following concerns, your child may have a sleep disorder:

-Common Sleep Problems for Young Children
+What Are Common Sleep Problems for Young Children?

-Sleep-Onset Association Disorder
+Sleep-Onset Association Problems (Insomnia)

-Sleep-onset association disorder occurs when your child closely connects their ability to fall asleep with something in the setting (such as being held by his parent; being rocked to sleep; nursing, drinking, or eating at bedtime; watching television or even sleeping in a parent or sibling's bed).
-When this "something in the setting" is absent, your child cannot fall asleep.
-All of us wake up briefly a number of times each night, but we are usually not aware that we wake up because we fall back asleep very quickly.
-For children with sleep-onset association disorder, when they wake up during the night, they are unable to fall back asleep if their "something in the setting" is not present.
-If your child is only able to fall asleep with the help of a parent but has trouble returning to sleep after waking during the night, it is possible that they have a sleep-onset association problem.
+All of us wake up briefly a few times each night, but often we are not aware that we wake up because we fall back asleep very quickly.
+For children with sleep-onset association insomnia, when they wake up during the night, they are unable to fall back asleep if their "something in the setting" is not present.

-Nighttime Eating / Drinking Disorder
+Nighttime Eating / Drinking Problems

-Nighttime eating / drinking disorder is more common among infants and toddlers and involves the need for "excessive" nighttime feeding (often nursing or bottle-feeding) in order for the child to fall asleep or return to sleep.
 For infants, feeding during the night is a normal part of development.
-However, by the age of 5 or 6 months, most children are not drinking more than eight ounces of fluid during the night (or nursing more than once or twice).
+However, by the age of 5 or 6 months, most infants are not drinking more than 8 ounces of fluid during the night (or nursing more than once or twice).

-Limit-Setting Sleep Disorder
+Limit-Setting Sleep Problems

 1. Create a setting at bedtime that does not require a response from you.
 Some suggestions are to play music, put on a nightlight, or provide comfort items.
 Avoid having your child fall asleep in your arms or while you are rocking them.
 Place them in their own bed before they fall asleep.